csci-1301/csci-1301.github.io/lectures/110_while_loops_and_vocabulary/readme.md

         The loop condition checks to see whether `number` is $\geq$ 0, and `number` starts out at the value 10.
 But the loop body increments `number`, which only moves it further away from 0 in the positive direction.
 In order for this loop to work correctly, we need to *decrement* `number` in the loop body, so that eventually it will be less than 0.

-    - This loop will run forever, even though it uses the right variable in the loop body, because it multiplies the variable by 0:
+    - This loop will execute forever, even though it uses the right variable in the loop body, because it multiplies the variable by 0:

         ```
         int number = 0;